The European market potential for fonio

 Tip:

-- Check if your product already complies with the European standards of organic agriculture.
-Check with a recognised accreditation body and get your product certified, if possible, since France could be an interesting pioneer market for organic fonio.
+- Check whether your product already complies with the European standards of organic agriculture.
+Find a recognised accreditation body to get your product certified, if possible.
+France could be an interesting pioneer market for organic fonio.

 The Netherlands – Dutch retailers early to sell fonio

 Because of its role as a global trade hub, many new products are quickly adopted in the Netherlands.
 This can be used to your advantage when marketing your fonio grains through Dutch trading channels.
-You can, for example, try to enter the Dutch market through Symfonio, a social enterprise that seeks to support organic cultivation of African crops produced by women and is one of the main promoters of fonio in the Netherlands.
+Symfonio, a social enterprise that supports the organic cultivation of African crops produced by women, is one of the main promoters of fonio in the Netherlands.
+Currently, most of the fonio imported is supplied by Burkina Faso, Togo and Guinea.

 Tip: